 Since 2010, when VCLF began its collaboration with SBA, the Loan Fund has loaned a total of $986,959.94 in SBA funds to 42 small businesses and child care programs in the state.
 These loans have led to the creation of 67 new Vermont jobs, and the preservation of 96 existing jobs.
 In 2013, VCLF issued 18 SBA micro-loans totaling almost $450,000.Read more...

-The Vermont Community Loan Fund (VCLF) loaned $3,751,000 to Vermont’s small businesses, child care programs and affordable housing developers in the third quarter of 2013, helping create jobs, quality child care, and safe, affordable homes for Vermont’s families.
+The Vermont Community Loan Fund (VCLF) loaned $971,000 to Vermont's small businesses, child care programs and community facilities in the second quarter of 2013, adding and preserving jobs and expanding vital services for Vermonters throughout the state.

 An equal opportunity provider and employer.